spreedly/kaffe/README.md

   2. Add `Kaffe.Consumer` as a worker in your supervision tree

-    The Consumer requires several arguments:

-    - `client` - the id of an active brod client to use for consuming
+    Required arguments:

     - `consumer_group` - the consumer group id (should be unique to your app)
-    - `topics` - the list of Kafka topics to consume
+    - `topics` - the list of Kafka topics or a single topic to consume
     - `message_handler` - the module that will be called for each Kafka message

     Optional: